tkokhing/OneHeart/README.md

 ![](images/business_process-blockchain.gif)

 ### Communications
-This is the first draft design of the software communications flow between client application, blockchain consortium, and authorization and resource servers.
+This is the first draft design of the software coding communications flow between client application, blockchain consortium, and authorization and resource servers.

 ![](images/features_and_security.png)